ETAAcademy/ETAAcademy-Audit/Articles/04_Cosmos_Security.md

 **Recommendation**: Always maintain dependencies at their latest versions and regularly check for updates to the Cosmos SDK and other related components.
 In particular, address any vulnerabilities by promptly applying patches and updates.

 ### 4.2 Fuzz Testing in Cosmos: Enhancing Code Reliability

+The Cosmos SDK divides testing into four levels, each with an increasing scope, to ensure the functionality and stability of both individual modules and the entire application.
+Here's an overview of each level:

+- **Unit Tests**: Unit tests focus on validating the functionality of a single module.
+Dependencies of the module are replaced with **mocks** to simulate their behavior.
+These tests ensure that the module's internal functions work as intended, verifying that they correctly interact with the mocked dependencies and handle responses as expected.
+Comprehensive unit testing involves covering all functions within the module.

+- **Integration Tests**: Integration tests expand the scope by testing the module along with all its necessary dependencies.
+Unlike unit tests, dependencies are no longer mocked.
+Instead, the tests use a minimum viable application that includes the module and its required dependencies, ensuring they function together correctly.
+This approach avoids unnecessary complexity by limiting the application to the essential components.

+- **Simulation Tests**: Building on integration tests, simulation tests introduce random parameters to evaluate how the module behaves under various conditions.
+This level of testing simulates more complex and unpredictable scenarios, providing insights into how the module performs in a real-world environment.

+- **End-to-End (E2E) Tests**: At the top of the testing hierarchy, end-to-end tests evaluate the entire application workflow, simulating user interactions.
+These tests verify that all system components and workflows operate seamlessly, ensuring a smooth and reliable user experience.
+Unlike other levels, E2E tests focus on the application's overall functionality rather than individual modules.

 Cosmos is a platform that supports the creation of blockchains using Go (or other languages), with its reference implementation, Cosmos SDK, leveraging fuzz testing extensively during the development process to identify potential issues in the code.
 The Cosmos SDK employs two main types of fuzz testing techniques: